 After 11 years playing for MU, Beckham moved to Real in 2003 with a contract worth 37 million euros. |

 Moving to MLS, many people expected Beckham to fail.
-Even Pele did not have a sweet experience here, let alone a player who only shined under the flashbulbs.
+Pele himself did not have a sweet experience here, let alone a player who only shined under the flashlights.
 Who would have thought that Beckham would take Major League Soccer to new heights, both in terms of reputation and quality of the field.
 In his final season, he still managed to score 8 goals to help LA Galaxy win the championship.

 More surprisingly, during his time in the US, Beckham also took advantage of his breaks to return to Europe, creating memorable moments with Milan and PSG.
-And now, as the owner of Inter Miami, Beckham continues to transform MLS once again with the signing of Lionel Messi.
+And now, as the owner of Inter Miami, Beckham continues to transform MLS once again with the contract of Lionel Messi.

 Beckham is still elegant and maintains his handsome appearance at the age of 50. |